+Do you want to help your teen build a positive body image?
 Being a teenager is one of the most challenging stages of life.
 From hormonal changes, continually changing emotions, and self-discovery to experiencing body changes, living with peer pressure and being bombarded by social media ads, posts, and influencers; the teenage years can be trying for both the parent and the teenager alike.
 Parents have an important during this life stage to create an environment in which their teenager feels safe and where they can develop into happy, healthy adults.
 A large part of this process is forming a healthy body image and positive sense of self.

 Create a safe home environment

-Providing a home environment where your teenager feels safe and able to express their opinions is a crucial element in developing an internal sense of control and a positive sense of self.
+Providing a home environment where your teenager feels safe and able to express their opinions is a crucial element in developing an internal sense of control and building a positive body image and sense of self.
 Research shows that turmoil at home and any form of trauma can lead to eating disorders, poor self-esteem, and mental health disorders.
 A house filled with love and security will help you teenager maintain a healthy transition into adulthood.
 Bickering, arguing and drama with your spouse or other family members should be avoided or done outside the home in privacy as negative confrontations can lead to fear and emotional distress for anyone in the household.

 Raise them to live a healthy lifestyle